 - a.
 High-quality and durable materials should be used in street facing facades. - b.
-Primary building materials for commercial structures should include brick, finished wood, stone, cast stone, or pre-cast concrete panels with exposed aggregate, banding, texturing, or other similar decorative finish treatment. - c.
-High quality synthetic materials that adequately duplicate natural materials may be acceptable if approved by the City. - d.
-The following building materials are not allowed to be used as the primary facade for commercial development: - Unpainted galvanized metal - Unfinished "green-treated" lumber - Unfinished wood - Plain or unpainted concrete - Cast-in-place concrete - "Tilt-up" concrete panels - Painted concrete block may be used on the rear of the building or sides not visible from the public right of way. - Vinyl siding - e.
-Facade colors should reflect subtle earth tones.
+Primary building materials for commercial structures should include brick, finished wood,

+- stone, cast stone, or pre-cast concrete panels with exposed aggregate, banding, texturing, or other similar decorative finish treatment. - High quality synthetic materials that adequately duplicate natural materials may be acceptable if approved by the City, including, but not concrete masonry, and other materials. - d.
+The following building materials are not allowed to be used as the primary facade for commercial development: - Unpainted galvanized metal - Unfinished "green-treated" lumber - Unfinished wood - Plain or unpainted concrete - Painted concrete block may be used on the rear of the building or sides not visible from the public right of way. - Vinyl siding - Facade colors should reflect subtle earth tones.
 However, other primary facade colors will be considered by the Review Authority.
-Accent materials should complement the colors of the primary facade. - f.
-Samples of facade and roof materials shall be submitted to the City prior to the approval of the building permit.
+Accent materials should complement the colors of the primary facade.